liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 ### Preprocessing

-Preprocessing is the part where we start from the raw data, and format it so that the actual computations are then possible.
+Preprocessing starts from the raw data, and formats it so that the actual computations are then possible.
 In a nutshell, the preprocessing step amounts to the following processor chain:

 {@img doc-files/voyager/pre-processing.png}{Preprocessing the Voyager data.}{.6}